-Manufacturing plays a critical role in our value chain and our ability to develop a new class of medicines.
-Our manufacturing capabilities support every stage of the development of our products, from new product ideas to commercialization.
+Manufacturing plays a critical role in our value chain and our ability to develop our medicines.
+Our manufacturing capabilities support every stage of the development of our products, from discovery to commercialization.
 During the research stage of product development, manufacturing provides mRNA drug substance and drug product for platform research and therapeutic area drug discovery.
 During early development of our investigational medicines, we manufacture mRNA and drug product for IND-enabling GLP toxicology studies and initial human clinical studies.
-For late clinical development, we produce mRNA and drug product for phase 3 studies.
-At the commercial stage of development, we manufacture drug substance and drug product in collaboration with our contract manufacturing organizations (CMOs), both in the U.S. and internationally.
+For late clinical development, we produce mRNA and drug product for Phase 3 trials.
+At the commercial stage, we manufacture drug substance and drug product in collaboration with our contract manufacturing organizations (CMOs), both in the United States and internationally.

-Our approach to date has been to proactively invest and build manufacturing capacity internally and externally with our network of strategic partners in anticipation of demand.
-This capacity was immediately leveraged and expanded during our COVID-19 vaccine ramp-up into a commercial product in response to the ongoing pandemic.
-Our ability to rapidly accelerate our manufacturing capabilities in response to COVID-19 allowed us to ship 807 million doses of our COVID-19 vaccine globally in 2021, compared to 17 million doses in December 2020.
-We are committed to further increase our manufacturing capacity substantially in 2022.
+We proactively invest in and build both internal and external manufacturing capacity in anticipation of demand.
+This approach was immediately leveraged and expanded during the commercial ramp up of our COVID-19 vaccine in response to the COVID-19 pandemic.
+Our ability to rapidly accelerate our manufacturing capabilities allowed us to produce and ship hundreds of millions of doses of our COVID-19 vaccine globally in 2021 and 2022, compared to 17 million doses in December 2020.
+We continue to invest in building global manufacturing capabilities to support future product launches.